-The term galaxy originates from the galaxias, the greek word for "milky" which refers to the milky appearance of of our own galaxy, the Milky Way.
-While in the ancient greece this appearance was believed to have mythological origins, philosophers soon started to link the Milky Way to stars in the sky.
-However, not until 400 years ago when Galileo Galilei first pointed his early telescope at the night sky could we attribute the milky glow we can see in clear nights to an assembly of myriads of stars too faint for the naked eye to resolve (Galilei, 1610).
+The term galaxy originates from " $\gamma \alpha \lambda \alpha \kappa \tau \sigma \zeta$ ", the greek word for "milk" which refers to the milky appearance of our own galaxy, the Milky Way.
+While in ancient Greece this appearance was believed to have mythological origins, philosophers soon started to link the Milky Way to stars in the sky.
+However, not until 400 years ago when Galileo Galilei first pointed his early telescope at the night sky could we attribute the milky glow to myriads of stars too faint for the naked eye to resolve (Galilei, 1610).

 Over time more and more substructure was found to be part of the Milky Way, ranging from stellar associations consisting of only a few stars to clusters of stars with several tens to hundreds of stars to the magnificent globular clusters containing tens of thousands and up to millions of stars.
-With the advent of the first photographic observations (e.g. . as part of the Bonner Durchmusterung [Argelander, 1859-1903], and later the National Geographic Society - Palomar Observatory Sky Surveys [Wilson (1952)]), later photo-electric detectors and, at the present, Charged Coupled Devices (CCDs, as used e.g. in the Sloan Digital Sky Survey, Gunn et al. (1998)) that allowed to reliably derive the brightnesses or magnitudes of stars as well as their colours, astronomers started to learn more about how stars evolve by comparing the colour-magnitude diagrams of these star clusters.
-Furthermore star clusters allow to study stellar evolution from birth to death and also the distribution of stellar masses, the Initial Mass Function.
-This holds up to the present day, when ever better quality observations taken with both ground-based and space-borne telescopes constantly challenge our understanding of the stellar powerhouses.
+Over the years the techniques to measure the brightnesses of stars were constantly improved, first with photographic observations, e.g. as part of the Bonner Durchmusterung by Argelander (1859-1903) and later the National Geographic Society - Palomar Observatory Sky Surveys (Wilson, 1952), later using photo-electric detectors and, at the present, Charged Coupled Devices, as used e.g. in the Sloan Digital Sky Survey, (Gunn et al., 1998).
+These new techniques allow astronomers to reliably derive the brightnesses or magnitudes of stars as well as their colours to ever increasing accuracy.
+With these data at hand we start to learn more about how stars evolve by comparing the colour-magnitude diagrams of star clusters.
+Furthermore star clusters allow us to study stellar evolution from birth to death and also the distribution of stellar masses, the Initial Mass Function.
+This holds up to the present day, when ever better quality observations taken with both ground-based and space-borne telescopes constantly challenge our understanding of these stellar powerhouses.

 While the study of stars dates back at least to the stone-age as indicated by early astronomical observing sites such as Stonehenge and archaeological artifacts such as the Nebra star disk, the study of galaxies is a significantly younger field of research.
-Early observations of galaxies by pioneers such as Charles Messier and William Herschel denominate them as "nebulae" or "spiral nebulae" in the believe that these nebulae are part of our own Milky Way.
-Only in the early 1920's a number of astronomers (Hubble, 1929b; Opik, 1922; XXX missing reference XXX, 2035) independently derived the distance to the great Andromeda nebula and found it to well exceed estimates of the size of our own Milky Way, confirming that many of these nebulae are indeed "island universes" outside our own Galaxy.
-The Milky Way, its companion the Andromeda galaxy and local galaxies in general are of immeasurable value to astronomers: Their proximity allows for detailed in-depth studies of the physical processes at work, and the fossile records of their formation and evolution uncovered by these studies allows a detailed view into the very distant past when the universe was still in its infancy.
+Early observations of galaxies by pioneers such as Charles Messier and William Herschel denominate them as "nebulae" or "spiral nebulae" in the belief that these nebulae are part of our own Milky Way.
+Only in the early 1920's a number of astronomers (e.g. Opik, 1922; Lundmark, 1925 and references therein; Hubble, 1929b) independently derived the distance to the great Andromeda nebula and found it to well exceed estimates of the size of our own Milky Way (see, e.g., the "Great Debate"1 between Curtis, 1921 and Shapley, 1921) confirming that many of these nebulae are indeed "island universes" (Kant, 1755) outside our own Galaxy.
+The Milky Way, its companion the Andromeda galaxy and local galaxies in general are of immeasurable value to astronomers: Their proximity allows for detailed in-depth studies of the physical processes at work, and the fossil records of their formation and evolution uncovered by these studies allows a detailed view into the very distant past when the universe was still in its infancy.